-Sometimes employers will find their own Co-op student outside of the Co-op Program's Interview Week and hire them directly, such as
+Sometimes employers will find their own Co-op student outside of the Co-op Program's Handshake job posting process and hire them directly, such as:

 - They hire a student from a job posting.

 - The employer has hired the student directly through a general career fair.

 - The employer has an intern student that they would like to hire for multiple semesters and become a Co-op.